-If you live where snow is plentiful, you probably are stocked with shovels and other tools to clear snow from pathways, driveways, your car, and other areas around your home.
+If you live where snow is plentiful, you probably are stocked with shovels and other tools to clear snow from pathways, driveways, your car, and areas around your home.
 But have you ever given thought to your roof?

 Snow building up on your roof can not only add stress to the roof, eaves, and gutters, but can also lead to ice dams, a condition that can result in water damage inside your house.
 Climbing up on your roof with a shovel is one way to take care of snow build-up, but you run the risk of damaging the roof or hurting yourself.